Motor Vehicle Owner Search Kenya-2026

 Details Included in the NTSA Copy of Records

-- The vehicle’s number plate / registration number (e.g. KDN 123X) — this is usually all we need
+• The vehicle’s number plate / registration number (e.g. KDN 123X) — Kenya’s NTSA uses this as the primary vehicle identifier

-- Alternatively, the chassis / frame number if you do not have the plate number
+• Alternatively, the chassis / frame number if you don’t have the registration number — found on your logbook

 📌 Note: You do not need to be the vehicle owner to perform this search.
 Anyone can request a CoR for any registered vehicle in Kenya — it is a public record.
 Buyers, sellers, lawyers, insurance companies, and financiers all use this service regularly.